Models for the Electric Dipole Moment and Anomalous Magnetic Moment of the Tau Lepton: Conclusions and discussions

 In both models, we have a dark matter (DM) candidate which is stabilized by the unbroken $X$ symmetry: the lightest Majorana fermion $\psi_1$ in the MF model or the lightest scalar $\varphi_1$ in the RS model.
 Unless the symmetry is broken, the relic abundance should be equal or smaller than the observed DM abundance.
 If we apply the numerical result in ref.~\cite{Khaw:2022qxh}, the observed abundance may be explained via a coannihilation process in the lighter exotic mass region, $m_{\psi_1}, m_{\varphi_1} \simeq \mathcal{O} (100)$ GeV, although such light DM mass can be excluded by experiments, e.g., collider searches and direct and indirect detection bounds.
 Detailed DM phenomenology will be studied in a future work.

 Before closing, we have comments on the dipole moments of the tau lepton in the experiments.
 In our analyses, we only focus on the \textit{on-shell} photon, while the experiments can extract the information of the tau dipole moments via $e^+ e^- \to \tau^+ \tau^-$ process with momentum transfer $q^2 = E_{\rm CoM}^2$ for the \textit{off-shell} photon.
-There are some studies for optimizing the analysis methods for this process~\cite{He:2025ewk} and for using transverse-momentum-dependent factorization formalism to probe the dipole form factors via quasi-real photon at future lepton colliders~\cite{Shao:2025xwp}, like Super Tau-Charm Facility (STCF)~\cite{Achasov:2023gey,Sun:2024vcd}.
+There are some studies for optimizing the analysis methods for this process~\cite{Bernreuther:2021elu,He:2025ewk,Huang:2025ghw} and for using transverse-momentum-dependent factorization formalism to probe the dipole form factors via quasi-real photon at future lepton colliders~\cite{Shao:2025xwp}, like Super Tau-Charm Facility (STCF)~\cite{Achasov:2023gey,Sun:2024vcd}, or at ultraperipheral heavy ion collisions~\cite{Shao:2023bga}.
+There are also studies discussing the light new physics contribution to $\tau$ dipole moments, through the interpretation of asymmetry measurements in $e^+ e^- \to \tau^+ \tau^-$~\cite{Hofer:2025ijh,Hofer:2025zjp}.
 In addition to the off-shell photon mediation, $e^+ e^- \to \tau^+ \tau^-$ is also realized by the $Z$ boson mediation, which is related to the weak dipole moments (WDMs).
 These are measured by the LEP experiment~\cite{ALEPH:2002kbp,Lohmann:2005im}, and similar constraints as the tau $g-2$ and EDM are obtained.
-Although it is expected that the WDM predictions are smaller than the tau $g-2$ and EDM due to the size of $Z$-scalar and $Z$-fermion couplings, the recent study for $e^+ e^- \to Z/\gamma^* \to \tau^+ \tau^-$ in several collider experiments~\cite{Lu:2025heu} showed that the sensitivities for these dipole moments are significantly improved.
+Although it is expected that the WDM predictions are smaller than the tau $g-2$ and EDM due to the size of $Z$-scalar and $Z$-fermion couplings~\cite{Arroyo-Urena:2015uoa,Arroyo-Urena:2016ygo,Arroyo-Urena:2017sfb}, the recent study for $e^+ e^- \to Z/\gamma^* \to \tau^+ \tau^-$ in several collider experiments~\cite{Lu:2025heu} showed that the sensitivities for these dipole moments are significantly improved.
+Note that the analytical expressions for amplitudes of these processes can be found in, e.g., ref.~\cite{Gogniat:2025eom}, including one-loop radiative corrections.
 When we apply the current analyses to the off-shell photon and/or the WDMs, we may be able to find another footprint of the radiative mass models.